Listen to the podcast

-And from that good starting point, you will know if you have authentically buried the hatchet if you can talk about what happened in nonpunitive ways.
-There is no biblical reason for a Christian couple not to do this, but I suspect the overwhelming majority of those who name the name of Christ do not live out authentic, practical repentance in their marriages.
+The litmus test for complete repentance is your ability to talk about what happened in nonpunitive ways.
+There is no biblical reason for a Christian couple not to benefit from the full possibilities of repentance.
+I suspect the overwhelming majority of those who name the name of Christ do not live out authentic, practical repentance in their marriages.

-But it gets better: After you have declared that you nailed the sin to Jesus’ cross, you can start doing the grace-empowered work of working through what went wrong, why it went wrong, and how to keep from repeating the offense.
+Your confession and forgiveness declare that you have nailed the sin to Jesus’ cross.
+Now you can start doing the grace-empowered task of working through what went wrong, why it went wrong, and how to keep from repeating the offense.

-Where else in God’s world can the offender and the offended collaborate in the sanctification of the offender, and the ongoing restorative development of their marriage?
+Where else in God’s world can the offender and the offended collaborate in the offender’s sanctification and the ongoing restorative development of their marriage?
 Real life change is a stunning turn of events for fallen people.
-And it’s one of the best kept secrets in Christian families and the local churches they attend.
+It’s one of the best-kept secrets in Christian families and the local churches they attend.

 If you are a practitioner of full repentance, keep on digging into the process.
 It’s a gift from the Lord (2 Timothy 2:24-25).
 Don’t ever let up.
 Refine it.
 Be sure it is reflexive repentance: as soon as you sin, you name it and claim it, and your spouse reflexes in a similar way by granting repentance and then restoring the marriage.

 Answer the questions provided in the reflection section and assess areas where you are weak and strong.
-In the areas where you are weak, write out a specific plan so you can mature in those areas.
+In the places where you are weak, write out a specific plan to mature in those areas.